bk-for-bbc/bbc-recipes-test/readme.md

 `npm install`

+This will automatically run all necessary installation commands, as specified in `scripts.postinstall` of `package.json`

 If you do not have Composer installed, installation instructions can be found [here](https://getcomposer.org/doc/00-intro.md).
 If you run into further issues installing the app, the [Laravel Installation page](http://laravel.com/docs/5.1/installation) should be able to help.

 ## Serving the Application